 Policy on Visiting Students and Veterinarians

-Without knowing exactly when safe conditions will resume due to the COVID 19 pandemic and in order to facilitate rotation scheduling for our current students, we are not accepting any visiting student requests.
+Without knowing exactly when safe conditions will resume due to the COVID 19 pandemic and in order to facilitate rotation scheduling for our current students, we are not accepting any visiting student requests at this time.

-At this point, we are not sure when our visiting student externship program will resume accepting students, but we are hopeful that sometime around end of Jan 2021 we will be able to reconsider visitors.
+We are not sure when our visiting student externship program will resume accepting students, but we are hopeful that we will be able to reconsider visitors soon.

 Visiting Student Externships (students in process of obtaining their veterinary degree)